Rae Sremmurd: 2016–2018: SremmLife 2 and SR3MM

-2022–present: Sremm4Life
+2021-2023: Sremm 4 Life

-On May 31, 2022, the brothers teased their upcoming fourth studio album, titled Sremm4Life.
-They followed this up on June 6 with announcing their first single of the album, and first release since 2018, "Denial," which was released in addition to a music video, on June 8, 2022.
-The second single, "Community D**k" featuring Flo Milli was released with an accompanying music video on August 8.
-A third single, "Torpedo" was released with an accompanying music video on December 30.
-The fourth single, "Sucka or Sum," along with its music video released on January 27, 2023.
+During summer 2021 at their Rolling Loud venue in Miami the family duo performed a snippet of their then to be lead single "I Don't Mind", with lack of enthusiasm from the audience.
+The single and video release of I Don't Mind was shelved as a result.
+On May 31, 2022, the brothers teased their fourth studio album, titled Sremm 4 Life.
+They followed this up on June 6 with their first single since 2018, "Denial", which was released in addition to a music video, on June 8, 2022.
+"Community D**k" featuring Hip-Hop Musician Flo Milli was released with an accompanying music video on August 8, 2022 both singles "Denial" and "Community D*ck" were not put onto the album instead a whole new tracklist was put together.
+The album's eventual lead single, "Torpedo", was released with an accompanying music video on December 30.
+Another single, "Sucka or Sum", was released alongside its music video on January 27, 2023.

-On March 9, the release date for Sremm4Life was announced for April 7.
-On March 10, 2023, the fifth single "Tanisha (Pump That)" was released.
+On March 9, the release date for Sremm4Life.
+On March 10, 2023, the second single "Tanisha (Pump That)" was released.
+The album was released on April 7.

+SremmLife Crew Records

-SremmLife Crew RecordsSremmLife Crew Records is a record label founded by Rae Sremmurd in 2016.
+SremmLife Crew Records was a record label founded by Rae Sremmurd in 2016.
 They signed Mississippi native rappers with whom they worked before their major success.
 The label's first official release was the collective project Trail Mix in March 2016, introducing all members of the crew.

+The company was shut down on August 24, 2017.